Growing Your Food – Why to Start Your Seeds Indoors

 You’re right!
 In my area, it’s too cold outside for us to plant warm weather crops.
 So we can start growing indoors by using seedling racks.
 If you’re unsure of when to start sowing your seeds, or plant seedlings if you choose to get your starts from the store, check out these posts:

-A seedling rack is a rack that’s used to start your seeds indoors.
+A seed starting rack is used to start your seeds indoors.
 The rack can be made out of different types of material like wood or metal.
 Grow lights are attached to the rack to provide warmth and light to grow the plants indoors.
-It provides a vertical way to start growing your plants so they can be ready in time to be put outside for the growing seasons.
+It is also a way to vertically grow your plants, which saves space.
+So if you don’t have a ton of space – no worries!
+You only need a little bit of space for a seed starting rack.

 Why start your seedlings indoors